 (g) Participate in efforts to resolve persistent disagreement about whether a costly intervention is worthwhile, which may include consulting other physicians, an ethics committee, or other appropriate resource.

 Physicians are in a unique position to affect health care spending.
 But individual physicians alone cannot and should not be expected to address the systemic challenges of wisely managing health care resources.
 Medicine as a profession must create conditions for practice that make it feasible for individual physicians to be prudent stewards by:

 (h) Encouraging health care administrators and organizations to make cost data transparent (including cost accounting methodologies) so that physicians can exercise well-informed stewardship.

-(i) Ensuring that physicians have the training they need to be informed about health care costs and how their decisions affect overall health care spending.
+(j) Ensuring that physicians have the training they need to be informed about health care costs and how their decisions affect resource utilization and overall health care spending.

 AMA Principles of Medical Ethics: I, V, VII, VIII, IX

 Visit the Ethics main page to access additional Opinions, the Principles of Medical Ethics and more information about the Code of Medical Ethics.